Professional Corporation Definition

 Professional Corporation Advantages

 Professional corporation benefits can include limiting the personal liability of each shareholder for other shareholders’ misconduct.
 If another professional in your corporation commits malpractice or a wrongful act while conducting business, you’re likely to lose only business property in a lawsuit, not your personal assets.
-This is very different from your liability in a general partnership of professionals.

 Professional Corporation Disadvantages

 Part of the allure of a standard corporation is the fact that you can easily raise capital by selling your shares to anyone you want with few restrictions.
-This is not so with the typical professional corporation.
-Normally, professional corporations must limit sales of their shares to other licensed professionals.
-And, professionals with shares must all be from the same state-licensed industry.
-This can make it difficult for your professional corporation to bring in money through new shareholders.
-And it can also make the formation of your business more complicated.
+This is not the case with the typical professional corporation.
+Normally, professional corporations must limit the sale of their shares to other licensed professionals.

 Professional Corporation Examples